 Imuran is an immune system-suppressing drug.
 That means that it can theoretically halt the attack of the immune system on your nerves if you have multiple sclerosis.
-The drug can be used to slow the progression of MS in people who are not responding well to other treatments.
+The drug ( the generic name is azathioprine) can be used to slow the progression of MS in people who are not responding well to other treatments.

 In cases of multiple sclerosis, Imuran is generally taken orally, in the form of tablets.

 Your white blood cell count and your weight will determine the dose that is prescribed.
 The starting dose is low and is slowly increased.
 Imuran is generally taken once or twice a day.
 It is available in 50 mg. tablets, which may be easily broken in half if necessary.